 Whenever a pawn reaches the 8th rank it is time for its promotion!
-Most of the chess players promote and feel relieved that now they can win easily.
+Most chess players promote and feel relieved that now they can win easily.
 But, then suddenly your opponent snaps your promoted pawn.
 So, at that time the very first question comes to your mind.

 Can a promoted pawn be taken immediately?
-Yes, a promoted pawn can be taken immediately, but only when you are not in check or by doing so doesn’t put your king into check.
+Yes, a promoted pawn can be taken immediately, but only when you are not in check, or by doing so doesn’t put your king into check.
 If doing so is the best possible move then you should definitely go for it.

-See if you are not violating any chess rule then you can definitely do that.
+See, if you are not violating any chess rule then you can definitely do that.
 There is no rule in FIDE Laws that says you can’t take a promoted pawn immediately.
 So keep that in mind.

 Now that you know that a promoted pawn can be taken immediately, you might think why is this so.
 Therefore answering your next question.